Unknown-19/fifn/README.md

 ```
 ./fifn -dump <dump.cs> -output <file name>
 ```
 If the file name is dump.cs, it can be executed without any arguments.
+The output file name will be in unixtime.